 The most common heating systems to date have been gas or oil boilers with radiator systems.
-These have been economic to both install and operate – hence their popularity.
+These have been both economic to both install and operate – hence their popularity.

 Do heat pumps work?